USBA 2025

 Declaring Our Freedom

-For Foundational Black Americans, freedom was never granted through the Emancipation Proclamation.
+For Foundational Black Americans, freedom was not granted through the Emancipation Proclamation.
 It was a legal shift without protection, repair, or recognition of our lineage.

 Declaring freedom is different.
-It is a sovereign act that names who we are, defines our lineage, and affirms our national identity on our own terms.
+It is a sovereign act that names who we are and affirms our national identity on our own terms.

-The Declaration of Freedom anchors this truth and establishes the USBA ecosystem on identity defined by us and the freedom we inherit as our birthright.
+The Declaration of Freedom anchors the USBA ecosystem in identity defined by us and affirms the freedom we inherit as our birthright.

 • Home